 Direct bank transfers

 How it works: Most banks can move funds from one person’s account to another account, whether both accounts are held at the same institution or two different banks.
-Because funds are processed through the Automated Clearing House network used by banks, this is also called an ACH transfer.
+Because funds are processed through the Automated Clearing House network banks use, this is also called an ACH transfer.
 Banks will also send paper checks to recipients who do not accept payments electronically.

 Timeframe: 1 to several business days